sudorandom/kmcd.dev/content/posts/2025/morse/index.md

 ---
 categories: ["article"]
-tags: ["morse+code", "technology", "history", "telegraph", "side+project", "binary"]
+tags: ["morse-code", "technology", "history", "telegraph", "side+project", "binary"]
 date: "2025-07-22T10:00:00Z"
 description: "Explore the history of Morse code, from its dits and dahs to the first transatlantic cable.
 Discover how this elegant system was the original binary and test your own skills with an interactive speed typer."
 cover: "cover.png"